akankshaparashar45/Unsupervised-Tree-Discovery-in-Off-Road-Environment/README.md

   <img src="images/CutLER_and_CuVLER.png" width="45%" height="300"><br>
   <em>Recent Methodologies: Left - CutLER and Right - CuVLER</em>
 </p>

+Conclusion: CutLER is chosen as the foundational model, as it demonstrates superior performance in detecting and localizing tree structures in complex off-road environments.

 ### 🔹 Model Selection
 - Analyze different ViT configurations (architecture, patch size, features)
 - Select the best-performing setup for further experiments